inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

      custom_fields = fields.Nested(CustomFieldsSchema)
 ```

 It will load from configuration all custom fields an generate a Marshmallow schema.
-The resulting schema will have as fields the values returned by the `<Type>CF.schema` function.
+The resulting schema will have as fields the values returned by the `<Type>CF.field` function.
 For example `SanitizedUnicode` in the `TextCF` presented above.

 ```python
 class CustomFieldsSchema(Schema):